Type 22 frigate: Batch 1

 The length of the first four Type 22s was dictated by the dimensions of the undercover Frigate Refit Complex at Devonport Dockyard.
 The ships would be powered by a combination of Olympus and Tyne gas turbines in a COGOG (combined gas turbine or gas turbine) arrangement.
 Machinery spaces were sited as far aft as possible to minimise shaft lengths.
 The after configuration was dictated by the requirement for a large hangar and a full-width flight deck.
 Electrical power was provided by GEC generators powered by four Paxman Ventura 16YJCAZ diesel engines, each rated at 1MW.

 Weapons fit was determined by the primary ASW role combined with a perceived need for a general purpose capability.
 The principal ASW weapons systems were the ship's Westland Lynx helicopter and triple torpedo tubes (STWS), with the large Type 2016 sonar a key part of the sensor fit.
 Air defence was provided in the form of two 'six-pack' launchers for the Seawolf (GWS 25) point-defence missile system.
 Surface warfare requirements were met by the provision of four Exocet missile launchers, the standard RN fit at that time.
-A pair of 40 mm L/60 Bofors were fitted in the first batch for patrolling and "junk-busting" on summer Indian Ocean deployments, but proved an impediment in the Falklands War where Type 22 captains considered they interfered with concentrating on the Seawolf setup.
+A pair of Bofors 40 mm L/60 guns were fitted in the first batch for patrolling and "junk-busting" on summer Indian Ocean deployments, but proved an impediment in the Falklands War where Type 22 captains considered they interfered with concentrating on the Seawolf setup.

 The Broadsword design was unique to the Royal Navy in lacking a main gun armament.
 Although some of the Leander-class frigates had lost their main gun armament during upgrades, Broadsword was the first to be designed from the beginning without a large-calibre gun turret.

 Ordering of Type 22s proceeded slowly, in part because of the comparatively high unit cost of the ships.
 The unit cost of the last Type 12Ms (Rothesay class) had been about £10m; Type 21s cost around £20m each; when the first Type 22s were ordered, unit costs were estimated at £30m though, by the time that the first ship (Broadsword) commissioned in 1979, inflation had driven this figure up to £68m, which was far higher than the cost of the contemporary Type 42s (HMS Glasgow, also commissioned in 1979, cost £40m).